facebookarchive/AsyncDisplayKit/docs/_docs/layout2-layoutspec-types.md

 </div>
 </div>

 Flexbox works the same way in AsyncDisplayKit as it does in CSS on the web, with a few exceptions.
-The defaults are different, there is no `flex` parameter and `flexGrow` and `flexShrink` only supports a boolean value.
+For example, the defaults are different and there is no `flex` parameter.
+See <a href = "layout2-web-flexbox-differences.html">Web Flexbox Differences</a> for more information.

 <br>